Courageous (film): Filming

 Principal photography of Courageous began on April 26, 2010 and concluded on June 25, 2010.
 The majority of the film was shot in Albany and the Dougherty County, Georgia area.
 Some scenes were shot in the Dougherty County Jail.
 Jon Erwin served as second unit director.
 More than 170 media outlets, such as Inside Edition, visited the set.
 The Duggar family from TLC's 19 Kids and Counting were extras during a father-son 5K race.
 Jim Bob Duggar and seven of his ten sons joined hundreds of other fathers and sons in filming the scene.
 Their involvement in the film was shown on 19 Kids and Counting in "Duggars go Hollywood".
 The Duggar daughters acted as extras in a funeral scene at Sherwood Baptist Church that involved several police officers in uniform.

-In order to enhance the quality of the film, the production crew is using a new camera technology, "Red One", by the Red Digital Cinema Camera Company.
+In order to enhance the quality of the film, the production crew used a new camera technology, "Red One", by the Red Digital Cinema Camera Company.
 Kendrick estimated the production budget would exceed $1 million — double that of Fireproof.
 The final budget has been reported at $2 million.